-It was previously not uncommon for animal workers to become infected with anthrax through skin contact - it was called woolsorter's disease at one point - when a boil would appear which would eventually form a black centre.
+It was once not uncommon for animal workers to become infected with anthrax through skin contact, and this was referred to as woolsorter's disease and resulted in a boil which eventually formed a black centre.

-Experts on biological weapons have suggested that 100 kg of anthrax sprayed on a major city could kill more than 3 million people.
+Biological weapons experts have suggested that 100 kg of anthrax sprayed on a major city would be sufficient to kill more than 3 million people.

 Early germ warfare

 As early as the 1930s, the British had learned several foreign nations were involved in activities potentially related to germ warfare, more generally referred to as biological warfare in later years.
 As World War II began, further intelligence was received which suggested that the Axis powers were pursuing similar research with the aim of on acquiring such a capability, and may even have succeeded in developing it.
 As the war continued, and Nazi forces seemed to be making steady progress across Europe and towards Russia, Winston Churchill concluded that there was a need to develop a germ warfare weapon.
 He would have been well aware of the drawbacks of such a weapon, after the use of gas during World War I, but wanted to have such a weapon available to act as a deterrent, to be used in the event that Hitler ever chose to use such a weapon first.
 The War Cabinet decided that investigations had to be carried out to determine the feasibility of such biological or germ weapons, and that the British had to able to threaten retaliation in the event that such weapons were used against their country.
 The British device would be referred to as the N-Bomb.